We're always on the lookout for new people to help keep the border secure and our community safe.

 An Assistant Customs officer completes a 3 weeks training course and undertakes a more customer service focused role.
 They are the people who stamp your passports, or help you navigate through our eGate.

 If you’d like to apply to work as a Customs officer or Assistant Customs officer, please apply through Randstad.
 Randstad assists Customs with the recruitment of our frontline positions and will take you through a comprehensive screening process to assess your suitability.
 If you meet the criteria for the role and our security clearance requirements, you will be invited to attend an Assessment Centre which will provide you with the opportunity to demonstrate your suitability and experience for the role.
 For more information and to register your interest please visit Randstad’s website.

 Customs Officers - Dog handlers and trainers

 Customs uses specially-trained Labrador dogs to detect drugs and large sums of cash crossing New Zealand’s border.

-If you want to join the detector dog unit, you must:
+If you would like to join the detector dog unit as a handler, you must:

-There are detector dog units in Wellington, Christchurch and Auckland, but we send the dogs wherever they’re needed throughout New Zealand.
+There are detector dog units in Wellington, Christchurch and Auckland, but we send our detector dogs wherever they’re needed throughout New Zealand.